kamaroly/ecto_entity/guides/introduction/Getting Started.md

 # What Ecto Repo to use for the entity
 config :ecto_entity, app_name: :your_ecto_elixir_app_name

 # Configure you pub server like the following.
+Replace `:app_name` with your app name
-config :ecto_entity, pubsub_server: Ecto.Entity.PubSub
+config :app_name, pubsub_server: Ecto.Entity.PubSub
 ```

 ## Adding Entity To Your Schema